-Starting with version 7.1, P5 contains a data mover module.
-The data mover allows to migrate archived data from one set of media to another.
-For instance when a new tape generation shall be used, the data from the old tapes must be migrated, or in order to move or copy data from tape to cloud or to disk, or other way round.
+The migrations plans allow the migration of archived data from one set of media to another.
+For instance when a newer tape generation might be used, the data from the old tapes could be migrated, or in order to move or copy data from tape to cloud or to disk, or other way round.

-The data mover is available in the left side menu of the archive module.
+The migration is available in the left side menu of the archive module.